-On March 22, 2021, the Record Date for determining which stockholders are entitled to vote at the annual meeting or any adjournments or postponements thereof, there were 16,747,289 shares of our common stock outstanding which is our only class of voting securities.
+On March 28, 2023, the Record Date for determining which stockholders are entitled to vote at the annual meeting or any adjournments or postponements thereof, there were 30,099,203 shares of our common stock outstanding which is our only class of voting securities.
 Each share of common stock entitles the holder to one vote on matters submitted to a vote of our stockholders.
-Holders of thirty-four percent (34%) of our outstanding common shares as of the Record Date must be present at the annual meeting (in person or represented by proxy) in order to hold the meeting and conduct business.
+Holders of thirty-four percent (34%) of our outstanding stock as of the Record Date must be present at the annual meeting in order to hold the meeting and conduct business.
 This is called a quorum.
-Your shares will be counted for purposes of determining if there is a quorum, even if you wish to abstain from voting on some or all matters introduced at the annual meeting, if you are present and vote in person at the meeting or have properly submitted a proxy card or voted by mail, internet or fax.
+Your shares will be counted for purposes of determining if there is a quorum, even if you wish to abstain from voting on some or all matters introduced at the annual meeting, if you are present and vote online at the meeting or have properly submitted a proxy card or voted by mail or Internet.